Here’s a short video I made that has some basic but important advice for moms when their kid comes out.

 When people can be themselves, live authentically, share honestly and live into the person they were created to be they are always healthier in every way.

 Serendipitydodah for Moms is a private Facebook group created as an extension of the Serendipitydodah blog.
-The group is secret so that only members can find it or see what is posted in the group.
+The group is private so only members can see who is in the group and what is posted in the group.
 The group was started in June 2014 and presently has more than 1,400 members.
 The space was specifically created for open minded Christian moms who have LGBTQ kids and want to develop and maintain healthy, loving, authentic relationships with their LGBTQ kids.
 In addition to providing a space for members to share info and support one another, a special guest is added each month for a few days.
 The guests include authors, pastors, LGBTQ people, bloggers and public speakers.

 For more info email email@example.com